-- The recoupment of costs through successful development and exploitation of the areas of interest or alternatively by their sale.
+The recoupment of costs through successful development and exploitation of the areas of interest or alternatively by their sale.

-The Consolidated Entity has assessed the carrying amount of the exploration and evaluation expenditure in accordance with AASB 6 Exploration and Evaluation of Mineral Resources and has recognised an impairment expense of \$235,391 (2016: \$89,858) which is included under "exploration expenditure" in the statement of profit or loss and other comprehensive income.
-The majority of this impairment expense recognised is attributable to the Consolidated Entity's Belara, Fiery Creek, Mestervig and Washington land project's which were conservatively written down.
-As part of the above review the Company assessed the carrying value of its exploration expenditure on the Citronen project and concluded that there were no indicators of impairment in relation to the value of this project.
-It was determined to maintain the value of the project at fair value.
+The Consolidated Entity has assessed the carrying amount of the exploration and evaluation expenditure in accordance with AASB 6 Exploration and Evaluation of Mineral Resources and has recognised an impairment expense of \$250,306 (2017: \$235,391) and included in the statement of profit or loss and other comprehensive income.
+The majority of this impairment expense recognised is attributable to the Consolidated Entity's Fiery Creek, Mestervig and Washington land project's which were conservatively written down.